Webb Ellis Cup

 The Webb Ellis Cup is the trophy awarded to the winner of the men's Rugby World Cup, the premier competition in men's international rugby union.
 The Cup is named after William Webb Ellis, who is often credited as being the inventor of rugby football.
 The trophy is silver gilt and has been presented to the winner of the Rugby World Cup since the first competition in 1987.
-It has been won three times by New Zealand (1987, 2011 & 2015) and South Africa (1995, 2007 & 2019), twice by Australia (1991 & 1999), and once by England (2003).
+It has been won four times by South Africa (1995, 2007, 2019 & 2023), three times by New Zealand (1987, 2011 & 2015), twice by Australia (1991 & 1999), and once by England (2003).

-The 38-centimeter trophy weighs 4.5 kg, is gilded silver and has two cast scroll handles.
+The 38-centimetre trophy weighs 4.5 kg, is gilded silver and has two cast scroll handles.
 One handle bears the head of a satyr, the other the head of a nymph.
 On the face of the trophy, the words International Rugby Football Board, and below that arch The Webb Ellis Cup are engraved.
 The Webb Ellis Cup is also referred to (incorrectly) as the "Webb Ellis Trophy" or colloquially as "Bill," a nickname coined by the 1991 Rugby World Cup winners, the Wallabies.

 History

 There are two official Webb Ellis Cups, which are used interchangeably.
-One is a 1906 trophy made by Carrington and Co. of London, featuring a Victorian design of a 1740s cup by Paul de Lamerie, while the other is a 1986 replica.
+One is a 1911 trophy made by Carrington and Co. of London, featuring a Victorian design of a 1740s cup by Paul de Lamerie, while the other is a 1986 replica.

-John Kendall-Carpenter, former England forward and the organizer of the first Rugby World Cup, and Bob Weighill, the secretary of the International Rugby Board and also a former England forward, visited Garrard & Co, the crown jeweller in Regent Street, London.
-Director Richard Jarvis, brought the particular cup down from the vault and showed it to both of them.
+John Kendall-Carpenter, former England forward and the organiser of the first Rugby World Cup, and Bob Weighill, the secretary of the International Rugby Board and also a former England forward, visited Garrard & Co, the crown jeweller in Regent Street, London.
+Director Richard Jarvis brought the particular cup down from the vault and showed it to both of them.